 Set up chat rooms for sharing fun stories and pictures to lighten up the mood and allow your teams to have fun together and learn about each other on a personal level while working on projects.

 Respect Everyone’s Time

 The fact that you are not all working at the same time can cause tension if it is not handled correctly.
-In a best case scenario, your teams will have several hours of overlapping work time so that they can work together in real time.
+In the best-case scenario, your teams will have several hours of overlapping work time so that they can work together in real-time.

 But when it’s time for your foreign team to go home, you need to respect those boundaries.
 Sending them emails that they should respond to the next day is no big deal, but constantly asking them to work from home after they have worked an entire shift of their own can be very daunting and could create tension.

 If you’re in a situation in which you are going to need to talk to someone on that team on a regular basis after work hours, it could be a good idea to divide the distributed team up into earlier and later shifts.

 Delegate Headhunting Duties

 This phase should come a bit later in the process.
 Many people begin assembling distributed teams through online job sites and eventually expand to a point where they can open up an office in a foreign country.

 If you reach that point, it would be best to let people at that location help you in recruiting new team members.
 Hopefully, you have already built trusting relationships with some of the senior members of your distributed team.
 Not only do they know what your product needs, but they also know their own community a lot better than you do.

 Of course, you should always screen new candidates yourself and have the last say, but putting the preliminary process in the hands of the most trusted people in your offshore office will certainly help you to get the best talent possible.